 Rincon Parkway North

 You may have seen photos of this oceanside RV park and wondered if such a place really exists.
 It's not a developed campground, just 127 roadside spots for self-contained RVs only.
 If you camp on Rincon Parkway, you'll hear the surf all night and see birds and dolphins, but you may also hear trains and automobiles.
-That's enough to put me off the idea, but not everyone agrees.
 Most people think the natural sounds outweigh the man-made ones.
 For more details, pros and cons and what you need to know, use the Rincon Parkway North guide.

 Thornhill Broome State Beach